CrlsMrls/dummybox/COMMANDS.md

 ## `/respond` - Configurable HTTP Response Simulation

-### Purpose
-The respond endpoint introduces configurable delays, status codes, and custom HTTP response headers, making it ideal for testing:
+The `/respond` endpoint allows you to simulate HTTP responses with configurable delays, status codes, and custom headers.
+This is useful for testing:

 - Timeout handling in client applications
 - Load balancer behavior with slow backends
-- Circuit breaker patterns
 - Performance monitoring and alerting
 - Network latency simulation
 - Custom HTTP header scenarios
-- API mocking with dynamic response headers

 ### Parameters